scania/corporate-ui-angular/README.md

 ## Including Custom Elements Schema

 Include `CUSTOM_ELEMENTS_SCHEMA` in the module that will use the Corporate UI components.
+This will tell Angular to allow web components and their attributes.
 Here is an example how to include `CUSTOM_ELEMENTS_SCHEMA` in `app.module.ts`

 ```js
 import { BrowserModule } from '@angular/platform-browser';